Why You Eat More When Tired or Fatigued

 But how can lack of sleep lead to greater calorie intake?
 These 5 reasons explain why you may be eating more when tired.

 1. You feel the desire or need for quick energy.

 If a 20-minute nap is out of reach, you may be grabbing for sugary, caffeinated drinks or snacks instead.
 When the body is deprived of sleep, it naturally kicks in cravings toward more simple carbs high in sugar.

 Sweet sodas, cappuccinos, and donuts are often reached for to supply the body with quick energy.
 However, these "sugar highs" may last a mere 30 to 45 minutes and lead to energy crashes.

 But regardless of the source, sleep deprivation causes the drive to consume more calories.
-If wondering what to eat for energy when tired, try these healthier alternatives.

 2. Sleep deprivation alters hunger hormones.

-Hunger hormones, also known as leptin and ghrelin, work to control appetite.
+Hunger hormones, known as leptin and ghrelin, work to control appetite.
 Ghrelin helps stimulate hunger while induce leptin induces satiety.

 But sleep deprivation can disturb the efficiency of hunger hormones.
 This causes reductions in leptin and increases in ghrelin, subsequently growing the risk of excessive food intake.

 Elevations in ghrelin levels is also linked to higher calorie consumption.
 Snack intake was primarily in the form of carbohydrates as well.